mde/ejs/docs/guide/models.md

 #### Migrations (SQL adapters only)

 Migrations are a convenient way to make changes to your SQL database schema over time, consistently and easily.
-They use a simply JavaScript API.
+They use a simple JavaScript API.
 This means that you don't have to write SQL by hand, and changes to your schema can be database independent.